 Terrible Web Hosting Company Forced Me to Build This Free Tool

-Let’s get this straight from the very beginning: this isn’t a typical Randombyte blog post.
-I’m not going to talk about online marketing, but about poor website hosting companies, hackers and what you can do to spot them.
+Let’s get this straight from the beginning: this isn’t a typical Randombyte blog post.
+Today, I’m not going to talk about online marketing, but about poor website hosting companies, hackers, and what you can do to spot them.

-We run several online businesses in parallel here at Randombyte.
-We do SEO, Online Reputation Management, we have built an unique rank tracking system, and more.
-And since we don’t want to put all our eggs in a single basket, we are using several hosting accounts provided by different web hosting companies.
+Here at Randombyte, we run several online businesses in parallel.
+We do SEO and Online Reputation Management, we have built a unique rank tracking system, and more.
+To avoid putting all our eggs in one basket, we use several hosting accounts provided by different web hosting companies.

-Some of these companies are really good – we haven’t had any incidents with them for years in a row!
-Sadly, other hosting companies are really poor, having a lot of downtime and practically opening the doors to hackers by implementing very relaxed security measures.
+Some of these companies are excellent—we haven’t had any incidents with them for years!
+Unfortunately, others are quite poor, with a lot of downtime and relaxed security measures that practically open doors to hackers.

 poor website hosting companies